Anomalous scaling of fermions and order parameter fluctuations at quantum criticality: RG Method

 To account for the renormalization of the fermionic single-particle properties by order parameter fluctuations, the quadratic fermionic term in the action is multiplied by a field renormalization factor $Z_f$,

 yielding the fermion propagator

 A diverging $Z_f$ suppresses the quasi-particle weight to zero, leading to non-Fermi liquid behavior.
-The Fermi velocity is not renormalized separately but kept fixed, since for the linear dispersion relation, Eq.~(\ref{eq:dispersion}), the renormalization of the term proportional to $k_0$ and the one proportional to $\xi_{\bk}$ in $\Gamma_{\psib\psi}$ are essentially the same.
+The Fermi velocity is not renormalized separately but kept fixed, since for the linear dispersion relation, Eq.~(\ref{eq:dispersion}), the renormalization of the term proportional to $k_0$ and the one proportional to $\xi_{\bk\alf}$ in $\Gamma_{\psib\psi}$ differ only by a finite factor of order one.
 The initial condition for $Z_f$ is $Z_f=1$.